tangentyh/notes-of-tan/javaNotes.md

      - base directory for the package tree
      - jar files
      - jar file directory
-     - do not add runtime libary files -- `rt.jar` and the other JAR files in the `jre/lib` and `jre/lib/ext` directories are always searched for classes
+     - do not add runtime libary files -- `rt.jar` and the other JAR files in the `jre/lib` and `jre/lib/ext` directories are always searched for classes (modules from JDK 9, and no more `ext`)
    - used by `java` but not `javac`
      - the `javac` compiler -- always looks for files in the current directory
      - the `java` virtual machine -- launcher only looks into the class path, default class path is `.`